MichaelTMiyoshi/CSharpWithMiyoshi/Problems/GoalSheet02.md

 **Problem GS02-03 (dice and other random numbers)**

 Generate random numbers.
 You want to simulate a 6-sided die (numbers 1-6), a 12-sided die.
-Also generate a random double between 0.0 and 5.0 (inclusive), and a random character of UPPER CASE letters (A-Z, inclusive).
+Also generate a random double between 0.0 and 5.0 (exclusive), and a random character of UPPER CASE letters (A-Z, inclusive).
 Your output should be labeled and have only one random output per line.
 (You should have 4 lines of output.)

 **Problem GS02-04 (More random stuff) ([pair programming](https://github.com/MichaelTMiyoshi/CSharpWithMiyoshi/blob/master/Problems/PairProgramming.md))**